-For purposes of this request, the factual situation you describe involves a national bank engaged in the banking business in New York.
-After submission of the appropriate application to the OCC and insurance agent license application to the New York Insurance Department ("NYID"), and approval thereof, the Bank acquired a 50 percent non-controlling investment in the Agency.
-The Agency is located in a "place of 5,000 persons or less" in which the Bank is located and doing business.
-The Bank and the Agency have operated in conformity with the conditions established by the OCC in approving the Bank's non-controlling investment in the Agency, including the condition that the Agency's activities be limited to activities that are part of, or incidental to, the business of banking.
-The Bank and the Agency also have operated in conformity with the requirements of section 92.
+For purposes of this request, the factual situation you describe involves a national bank engaged in the banking business in Illinois.
+After submission of the appropriate operating subsidiary application to the OCC and insurance agent license application to the Illinois Department of Insurance, and approval thereof, the Bank established an insurance agency subsidiary in a Aplace of 5,000" in which the Bank is located and doing business.
+The Bank and the Agency operate in conformity with the requirements of section 92.
+The Agency has applied for and expects to receive a license to sell insurance as agent in New York.